 Believing God’s promise during their enslavement required the Israelites to exercise faith.
-So, likewise, reconciling our afflictions with his goodness requires us to exercise faith.
+Reconciling our afflictions with his goodness often requires us to rely on faith as well.

 For The Israelites

-Until God sent the first plague upon the Egyptians, the Israelites saw no indication he would ever fulfill his promise of rescue.
-Their slave status never changed.
-Their living conditions never improved.
-The Egyptians offered no hope of emancipation.
+Until God sent the first plague upon the Egyptians, the Israelites saw no indication that he would ever fulfill his promise of rescue.
+Their slave status remained unchanged, their dire living conditions persisted, and the Egyptians offered no hope of emancipation.

 The Israelites were likely oblivious to God’s nation-building strategy because it unfolded in small increments over centuries.
-Daily miseries undoubtedly obscured their perception of his goodness and trustworthiness.
+Personal miseries undoubtedly obscured their perception of his goodness and trustworthiness.

 Nevertheless, the Israelites continued to believe in God’s promise.

-Their belief may have wavered many times in Egypt.
-But it was strong enough to warrant passing down the promise to succeeding generations, as evidenced by Moses collecting the bones of Joseph.
+Their belief may have wavered frequently, but it was strong enough to warrant passing down the promise to succeeding generations, as evidenced by Moses collecting the bones of Joseph.

 The Israelites knew God had blessed their ancestors and rescued their forefathers.
 Their very existence evidenced this fact.
-Their knowledge of God’s historical faithfulness justified their belief in his eventual rescue.
+Their recognition of God’s historical faithfulness justified their belief in his eventual rescue.

 The Israelites would have dismissed God’s promise early in their enslavement had they relied solely on logic or feelings to gauge his trustworthiness.